 Increases Guards’ Vision Range by 4 meters.

-Using this add-on: This is a mostly passive boost that will occasionally increase the effectiveness of your guards during normal play.
+Using this add-on: This is a mostly passive boost that will occasionally increase the effectiveness of your guards during normal play, helping them notice Survivors much more often.

 Reduces the duration of Guards’ Break or Damage Action by 25%.